Mental health is a part of our day-to-day life, just like our physical health.

-The Mental Health Foundation say that one in four adults and one in ten children are likely to have a mental health problem in any year.
-This makes it extremely likely that you, or someone you live with, care for or work with, has struggled with their mental health recently.
+The Mental Health Foundation says that one in four adults and one in ten children are likely to have a mental health problem in any year.
+This makes it extremely likely that you, or someone you live with, care for, or work with, have struggled with their mental health recently.

 Sadly, despite the progress we've made, we know that many people still don't consider mental health relevant to them or people they know.

 This stigma in our society around mental health issues is very concerning because people who experience long-term mental health problems can also:

 - feel isolated and unable to ask for help when they need it

 - experience physical health issues, such as poor sleep or reduced appetite

 - find it hard to do everyday things, such as go to work or connect with friends

 - be more at risk of crime or fire risk in their own homes

 During the COVID-19 pandemic, services are still operating and available to anyone who needs help.

 As a first step, talk to your friends or family and consider whether you could contact your GP and tell them about how you have been feeling.
 Alternatively, organisations such as Mind (opens in a new window) and Rethink (opens in a new window) have free online support services.